-Any individual (complainant, respondent or witnesses) may choose to not participate in the live crossexamination hearing.
+Any individual (complainant, respondent, witnesses) may choose to not participate in the live cross-examination hearing.
 If a complainant or respondent declines to submit to cross-examination, the party's advisor may still ask questions on their behalf.
 The Hearing Officer cannot draw an inference about the determination regarding responsibility based solely on a party's or witness's absence from the live hearing or refusal to answer cross-examination or other questions.

-- Title IX Sexual Misconduct: If a party or witness does not submit to cross-examination at the live hearing, the Hearing Officer must not rely on any statement of that party or witness in reaching a determination regarding responsibility. - Sexual Misconduct: The Hearing Officer is not required to exclude or disregard any prior statement based on a party or witness who does not submit to cross-examination at the live hearing, and may instead decide how much weight to give the prior statements, weighed in light of all the evidence in the case and the issues to be decided.
+The Hearing Officer may consider any relevant prior statement of a party or witness, whether or not they submit to cross-examination at the live hearing.
+The Hearing Officer may decide how much weight to give the prior statements, considering all the evidence in the case and the issues to be decided.